READ FROM OUR BACK

-AND OUT-OF-PRINT TITLES
+BACK LIST AND OUT-OF-PRINT TITLES

 Songs of the I and Thou, by Brett Rutherford — This is Brett Rutherford's first collection of poetry, from 1968, scanned from the last surviving copy in our archives.
 This book contains the poet's earliest extant works, from his Whitman-Ginsberg period.
 Some of these poems were premiered in coffeehouses in the Haight-Ashbury district and published in The Haight-Ashbury Free Press.
-Printed at Edinboro State University in Pennsylvania, this book reflects the author's fascination with Elbert Hubbard and the Roycrofters, mixed with a dose of San Fancisco psychdelia.
-The books were printed via mimeograph, employing a photographic stencil-making system developed by the Gestetner Company; this made is possible to reproduce line drawings via mimeograph.
+Printed at Edinboro State College in Pennsylvania, this book reflects the author's fascination with Elbert Hubbard and the Roycrofters, mixed with a dose of San Fancisco psychedelia.
+The books were printed via mimeograph, employing a photographic stencil-making system developed by the Gestetner Company; this made it possible to reproduce line drawings via mimeograph.
 Some of the printed pages were then hand-marbled, and the book was sewn.
 About 100 copies were made, numbered and autographed; twelve of these were bound hardcover by a commercial bookbinder in Erie, PA.
-(NEW 09/2010)

 In the Shadows, by Barbara A. Holland.
 A chapbook of ghost poems and elegies, including Barbara's frequently-asked for poem about the ghost haunting St. Mark's Church in the Bouwerie in New York City.
 (NEW 12/2009)

-NEW E-BOOK!
 BRETT

 RUTHERFORD'S LONG-OUT-OF-PRINT 1973 CHAPBOOK,